Essar investors, fighting buyout, appeal to India and UK

-LONDON (Reuters) - Minority investors in Essar Energy ESSR.L have appealed to the Indian and British governments to intervene to head off a forced takeover by its majority owner at a price they say undervalues the company.
+LONDON, April 27 (Reuters) - Minority investors in Essar Energy have appealed to the Indian and British governments to intervene to head off a forced takeover by its majority owner at a price they say undervalues the company.

 Essar Energy is listed in London but remains 78 percent-owned by Essar Group, an Indian conglomerate controlled by the Ruia family, which has offered 70 pence per share for the 22 percent of Essar Energy it does not own.